utah-cs3550-fa24/assignments/hw5.md

 This assignment is worth 100 points.
 The different phases are worth different weights:

-**Phase 1** is worth 15 points.
+**Phase 1** is worth 5 points.
 It is graded on:

 - It is possible to log in with a username and password
 - Invalid usernames or passwords don't log in
 - The profile page shows your username once you've logged in
 - It is possible to log out

-**Phase 2** is worth 30 points.
+**Phase 2** is worth 15 points.
 It is graded on:

-- The assignment (index) page does not show the "Grade" link to students
+- The assignment page shows the correct action box for each user.
-- On the submissions page, TAs only see submissions they are assigned to grade
+- On the submissions page, TAs only see submissions they are assigned to grade.
-- On the submissions page, the admin user sees all submissions
+- On the submissions page, the admin user sees all submissions.
+- Students are offered the option of submitting assignments

+**Phase 3** is worth 20 points.
+It is graded on:

 - On the profile page, TAs only see counts of submissions they are assigned to grade
 - On the profile page, the admin user sees counts of all submissions
 - On the profile page, students see their grade for each submission
 - The profile page correctly calculates students' current grades
+- Submissions are only allowed if the assignment is not yet due
+- Submitted assignments are automatically assigned a TA

-**Phase 3** is worth 20 points.
+**Phase 4** is worth 25 points.
 It is graded on:

 - All pages redirect to the login page if you're not logged in
 - "Next" redirects from the login page are handled correctly
 - Invalid logins show an error message
 - The submissions view is not available to students
+- TAs cannot change grades of submissions they are not assigned, even by constructing a special HTTP POST request.
-- The profile page changes what it shows based on who is logged in
+- The security policy is enforced in model methods.

-**Phase 4** is worth 15 points.
+**Phase 5** is worth 30 points.
 It is graded on:

-- Students are offered the option of submitting assignments
-- Submissions are only allowed if the assignment is not yet due
-- Submitted assignments can be graded once the assignment is due
-- Submitted assignments are automatically assigned a TA

-**Phase 5** is worth 15 points.
-It is graded on:

-- Submission contents are linked from the submissions page
 - Only the student author and the assigned TA can view a submission
+- The security policy is enforced in model methods.
+- Only PDF files can be uploaded (checked with file name and initial bytes)
+- Only files below 64 MiB can be uploaded
+- Only PDF files can be viewed, even if uploaded
+- The `Content-Type` and `Content-Disposition` headers are sent

 **Cover Sheet** is worth 5 points.
 It is graded on: